Rolv-Arild/replay-pretraining/README.md

 4. Humans are very inconsistent and make very different choices in situations, there's no single right action to take.

-In the RLBot Botpack, TensorBot and Levi are actually trained on inputs/outputs of bots, which works alright since we can get super-accurate inputs and consistent outputs, but then again it's doubtful that method would ever outperform the bot its trained on
+In the RLBot Botpack, TensorBot and Levi are actually trained on inputs/outputs of bots, which works alright since we can get super-accurate inputs and consistent outputs, but then again it's doubtful that method would ever outperform the bot its trained on.

 ## Why is this different?